Reviews You Can Rely On

 Credit: Natalie Kafader

 It is not often that we find a shoe that can be considered nearly universal in its comfort and application, but the updated Novablast hits the mark.
 While no shoe is going to be perfect for every runner in every situation, the Novablast is versatile enough for runners of all kinds to consider.
-Specifically, we recommend the reconfigured Novablast to runners who are only looking to add one shoe to their collection.
-It is comfortable enough to carry you through your long, slow runs but doesn't skimp on responsiveness either.
+The only other shoe we tested that matches this level of all-around versatility is the Hoka Mach 6 — but the Novablast outperforms the Mach in all regards except for weight, as the Mach 6 weighs just 6.27 ounces per shoe and the Novablast hits a more average weight of 7.36 ounces (in women's size 6.5).
+Specifically, we recommend the reconfigured Novablast to runners who are only looking to have one shoe in their collection.
+The Novablast is comfortable enough to carry you through your long, slow runs but doesn't skimp on responsiveness either.
 Ally specifically notes that it provides an “energizing push-off that efficiently propels you forward” and gives a boosted feeling to your faster workouts.
 It is easy to get overwhelmed by the sheer amount of options and specifications available on the market today.
 If you want a single running shoe that will reliably get you through the long and slow runs, speedy track workouts, and that marathon you've had your eye on, this is the shoe we recommend.

 The elements of the new Novablast come together beautifully to create a versatile and comfortable running shoe that is certain to become a mainstay in the world of road shoes.